Project overview

 Public engagement

-A public information session will be held in fall 2024 to present the final plans to the community and to provide details on what to expect during construction of Phase 2.
+A public information session was held on February 18, 2025, to present the final plans to the community and to provide details on what to expect during construction of Phase 2.

 Accessibility